 Items such as orthopedic foam beds or supportive braces can protect tissues from damage.

-And we can use Laser Therapy to help manage sites of pain or of inflammation.
+We can also use Laser Therapy to help manage sites of pain or inflammation.